vestrel00/contacts-android/DEV_NOTES.md

 Removing the Account will delete all of the associated rows in the Contact, RawContact, and Data tables.
 This includes user Profile data in those tables.

+**SyncColumns modifications**

+This library supports modifying the `SyncColumns.ACCOUNT_NAME` and `SyncColumns.ACCOUNT_TYPE` of the RawContacts table in some cases only.
+In some cases does not work as intended and produces unwanted side-effects.
+It probably has something to do with syncing with remote servers and local Account / sync data not matching up similar to errors on network requests if the system time does not match network time.

+The motivation behind changing the Account columns of the RawContacts table rows is that it would allow users to;

+- Associate local RawContacts (those that are not associated with an Account) to an Account, allowing syncing between devices.
+- Dissociate RawContacts from their Account such that they remain local to the device and not synced between devices.
+- Transfer RawContacts from one Account to another.

+When modifying the SyncColumns directly, the first works as intended.
+The second works with some unwanted side-effects.
+The third does not work at all and produces unwanted side-effects.

+These are the behaviors that I have found;

+- Associating local RawContact A to Account X.
+    - Works as intended.
+    - RawContact A is now associated with Account X and is synced across devices.
+- Dissociating RawContact A (setting the SyncColumns' Account name and type to null) from Account X.
+    - Partially works with some unwanted-side effects.
+    - Dissociates RawContact A from the device but not other devices.
+    - RawContact A is no longer visible in the native Contacts app UNLESS it retains the group membership to at least the default group from an Account.
+    - At this point, RawContact A is a local contact.
+Changes to this local RawContact A will not be synced across devices.
+    - If RawContact A is updated in another device and synced up to the server, then a syncing side-effect occurs because the RawContact A in the device is different from the RawContact A in the server.
+This causes the Contacts Provider to create another RawContact, resulting in a "duplicate".
+The two RawContact As may get aggregated to the same Contact depending on how similar they are.
+    - If local RawContact A is re-associated back to Account X, it will still no longer be synced.
+- Associating RawContact A from original Account X to Account Y.
+    - Does not work and have bad side-effects.
+    - No change in other devices.
+    - For Lollipop (API 22) and below, RawContact A is no longer visible in the native Contacts app and syncing Account Y in system settings fails.
+    - For Marshmallow (API 23) and above, RawContact A is no longer visible in the native Contacts app.
+RawContact A is automatically deleted locally at some point by the Contacts Provider.
+      Syncing Account Y in system settings succeeds.

+Given that associating originally local RawContacts to an Account is the only thing that actually works, it is the only function that will be exposed to consumers.

+If consumers want to transfer RawContacts from one Account to another, they can create a copy of a RawContact associated with the desired Account and then delete the original RawContact.
+Same idea can be used to transform an Account-associated RawContact to a local RawContact.
+Perhaps we can implement some functions in this library that does these things?
+We won't for now because the native Contacts app does not support these functions anyways.
+It can always be implemented later if the community really wants.

 #### RawContacts; Deletion